alo9507/JustKeepClicking/content/blog/auth/index.md

 I want some on-device cache to locally persist my auth session so that my users don’t have to log in between each launch

-Now that we know what a `RemoteAuthProvider` will return us, and `AuthResponse` with an optional `AuthSession` and an optional `AuthError`, let's think about where we'll save that AuthSession.
+Now that we know what a `RemoteAuthProvider` will return us (i.e. an `AuthResponse` with an optional `AuthSession` and an optional `AuthError`), let's think about where we'll persist this AuthSession once it's received.

-We'll set aside a special place in cache, which we'll call the AuthDataStore.
-An AuthDataStore is the <b><i>only</b></i> object in the entire domain that has the ability to save, read, and delete AuthSession's from on-device cache.
+Let's set aside a special place in cache, which we'll call the `AuthDataStore`.
+An `AuthDataStore` is the <b><i>only</b></i> component in the entire authentication domain that has the ability to save, read, and delete AuthSession's from on-device cache.

-AuthDataStore implements three methods.
+AuthDataStore implements three CRUD methods.

 <div class="impl">